KatieProchilo/GitWorkflows/Forking/PullRequestChangesFromAFork.md

-# Pull Request Changes From a Fork
+# Pull request changes from a fork

 [Configure a **forked repository**](ConfigureAFork.md) if not done already.